Expanding and supporting our health care workforce

-The Endowment received more than $1.9 million from the NH Medical Malpractice Joint Underwriting Association.
-These funds will be held as part of the Endowment's permanent corpus, and the earnings from their investment used to support health care providers serving medically underserved populations through the newly created Forward Fund.
+In early 2019, the Endowment received more than $1.9 million from the NH Medical Malpractice Joint Underwriting Association.
+These funds will be held as part of the Endowment's permanent corpus, and the earnings from their investment used to support health care providers serving medically underserved populations through the Forward Fund.